 There is one application round each year.
 It takes place in Term 3.
 Students who envisage applying for entry into Year 7 should ensure they sit the NSW Selective High School Placement Test [SST].
 Applicants who are prevented from sitting the SST because they are applying from out-of-state or overseas, must provide the results of a current WISC-V test [Wechsler Intelligence Scale for Children, 5th ed., 2016].
 The results MUST be expressed as numerical scores.
-The school will not accept the WISC-V if the applicant could have sat the SST, except in the case of misadventure that has been duly reported to, and accepted by, the Department’s High Performance Students Team (firstname.lastname@example.org) that administers the SST.
+The school will not accept the WISC-V if the applicant could have sat the SST, except in the case of misadventure that has been duly reported to, and accepted by, the Department’s High Performance Students Team (email@example.com) that administers the SST.
 The whole assessment and appraisal process, involving as it does both High School and University staff, is lengthy and exhaustive; from audition to placement decision can take up to six weeks.

 Instrumental applicants audition on instruments that are currently taught in the Conservatorium of Music.
 Applicants for Yr 11 entry who want Composition or Musicology to be considered their Major (primary area) must present a portfolio of original compositions and arrangements, or a portfolio of substantial musicological &/or analytical essays, in addition to auditioning on an instrument or voice.

 - Strings violin, viola, violoncello, double bass, harp, Guitar

 - Woodwind flute, oboe, clarinet, bassoon, saxophone